appu1232/Discord-Selfbot/README.md

 Invoke a specific response with ``.<command> <response_name>`` or get a random response for that command with ``.<command>`` Change the customcmd default embed color with ``>customcmds color <hex_value>`` or set it to have no color with just ``>customcmds color``
+If for some reason, Discord isn't embedding images/gifs correctly (might just be Discord server issues sometimes), you can toggle auto-embedding with ``>customcmds embed``

 **Ways to view your customcmds:**